sohonisaurabh/XT-Summit-Behavioral-Cloning-using-Deep-Learning/README.md

 ### Network architecture

-  Network architecture used for training was the one developed by a team NVIDIA (['End to end learning for self driving cars'](https://arxiv.org/pdf/1604.07316.pdf)), specifically for self driving cars.
+  Network architecture used for training was the one developed by a team NVIDIA (['End to end learning for self driving cars'](https://arxiv.org/pdf/1604.07316.pdf)), specifically for self-driving cars.

   The architecture is shown below: